CrowdStrike/csproto/README.md

 Buffers API as used by consumers without having those consumers _directly_ depend on any particular runtime implementation.

+If you want to dive right in, there's a handy [migration guide](docs/migration_guide.md).
+Otherwise, keep reading for all of the technical details.

 _Disclaimer: `csproto` is an open source project, not a CrowdStrike product.
 As such, it carries no formal support, expressed or implied.
 The project is licensed under the MIT open source license._